gardener/gardener/docs/usage/shoot_autoscaling.md

 Consequently, please refer to the [offical documentation](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler#faqdocumentation) for this component.

 The `Shoot` API allows to configure a few flags of the `cluster-autoscaler`:

+The following flags are general options for `cluster-autoscaler`, and these values will be used for all worker groups except for those overwriting them:
 * `.spec.kubernetes.clusterAutoscaler.scaleDownDelayAfterAdd` defines how long after scale up that scale down evaluation resumes (default: `1h`).
 * `.spec.kubernetes.clusterAutoscaler.scaleDownDelayAfterDelete` defines how long after node deletion that scale down evaluation resumes (defaults to `ScanInterval`).
 * `.spec.kubernetes.clusterAutoscaler.scaleDownDelayAfterFailure` defines how long after scale down failure that scale down evaluation resumes (default: `3m`).